michallepicki/blog/_posts/2021-10-10-using-structs-for-oban-worker-arguments.md

 Yes, I know you could write tests to catch such mistakes.
 I am personally against writing tests just in order to catch "typos" when the compiler and static analysis tools can do that.

 I played a bit with the idea of using structs to prevent mistakes similar to this one, and got an initial proof of concept working.
 We could define a struct for worker's arguments and use Jason to make it automatically serializable.
 Oban also allows us to override the `new/2` function so that we can ensure at the time of scheduling (or with static analysis like Dialyzer) that the passed in arguments are a struct.
-We can also `@enforce_keys` so that the Elixir compiler will check that required arguments are passed in.
+We can also `@enforce_keys` so that the Elixir compiler will check if all required arguments are passed in.

 {% capture c %}{% raw %}
 defmodule MyApp.Business do